 - Snowflake on a bruised knuckle later.
 Beautiful

-- McQueen shows the guard again in soft focus- he’s losing it—and McQueen shows this without dialogue
+- McQueen shows the guard again in shallow focus- he’s losing it—and McQueen shows this without dialogue

 - The prison wall- covered in feces—is clearly done by an artist- it fits this film